noahcoutlee/CPS607/README.md

 ### ✏️ An Arduino bot for fire fighting!
 ### During this project we created an Arduino to complete several tasks.
 Our final result is the Arduino can avoid obstacles, track lines, detect fires, and effectively put out fires.
 Further, during our previous labs, we had implemented edge detection as well.

-### At last, we scored a 35/30 for this project as we exceeded the expectations of our professor.
+### At last, we scored 35/30 for this project as we exceeded the expectations of our professor.

-### 🦾 Tech Stack: C++, Programming Arduino Board, Ultrasonic Sensor, IR sensors, Coding Servo, and Line detectors.
+### 🦾 Tech Stack: C++, Programming Arduino Board, Ultrasonic & IR sensors, Coding Servo, and Line detectors.

 ** **
 # 🦭 Our robot 🦭